 Trying to figure out if you meet the legal requirements in order to naturalize is a convoluted process.
 The Glendale citizenship attorneys at Arnaout Immigration Law firm has the knowledge to determine not only whether you qualify to become a citizen but also goes above and beyond in order to maximize your chances of success.

-Call our Glendale immigration attorney now at (818) 276-9900 to schedule your initial consultation.
+Call our Los Angeles immigration attorney now at (818) 276-9900 to schedule your initial consultation.

 Under the 14th Amendment, all persons born in the United States and subject to its jurisdiction are citizens.
 The term “United States” includes Puerto Rico, Guam, the U.S. Virgin Islands and the Commonwealth of the Northern Mariana Islands.
 A birth certificate is proof of citizenship.
 Nationals cannot pass nationality to offspring, but may file an I-130 to classify children for immigration under the family-sponsored preferences.